-There is a new provision on 'non-discrimination' which prohibits any discrimination based on the passenger's nationality or the place of establishment within the Union of the carrier or the ticket vendor/tour operator (Article 5).
-Such a provision exists already for all other modes, but until now there was no such rule in the rail sectoral legislation and recourse had to be made to the general non-discrimination provision of the Treaty (Article 18 TFEU).
-This enhances legal certainty.
+There is a new provision on 'non-discrimination' that prohibits any discrimination based on the passenger's nationality or the place of establishment within the Union of the carrier or the ticket vendor/tour operator (Article 5).
+Such a provision exists already for all other modes, but until now there had been no such rule for rail, and recourse had to be made to the general non-discrimination provision of the Treaty (Article 18 TFEU).
+This change increases legal certainty.

-9 - Are there any rules for contingency planning in case of mass disruptions?
+9 - Are there any rules for contingency planning for mass disruptions?

 Crisis management: In cooperation with infrastructure and station managers, railway undertakings should prepare contingency plans (Article 20 (6)).
 The railway undertakings shall coordinate with the station manager and infrastructure manager in order to prepare them for the possibility of major disruption and long delays leading to a considerable number of passengers being stranded in the station.
-Such contingency plans shall include requirements for the accessibility of alert and information systems.
+Such contingency plans shall include requirements for accessible alert and information systems.